Honky Tonk Badonkadonk: Appearance in media

+Track listings

 Chart performance

 "Honky Tonk Badonkadonk" entered the Hot Country Songs chart in early 2005 at number 58 based on unsolicited airplay.
 The song was officially released later in that same year and debuted at number 56 on the U.S. Billboard Hot Country Songs chart for the week of October 1, 2005.
-It peaked at number 2 on the Hot Country Songs chart in early 2006, behind "Jesus, Take the Wheel" by Carrie Underwood.
+It peaked at number 2 on the Hot Country Songs chart in early 2006.